Contracts Manager (Frameworks and Contracts)

 Job purpose

+Reporting to the Head of Frameworks and Contracts, the role will have responsibility for supporting the effective operation of the work of the Frameworks and Contracts team, and primarily the new Hard FM (Maintenance Services) Contract, with the purpose of driving excellence in service delivery and value for money through customer focused contract management.
 The role will engage extensively with key service delivery Contractor Partners and be responsible for ensuring collaborative relationships and partnership working underpin excellence in service delivery, value for money, and alignment of culture and behaviours befitting of the University of Glasgow.

-The post holder will be responsible for ensuring high standards of reporting and process arrangements to support effective and efficient management of the contract under Frameworks and Contracts.
+The postholder will be responsible for ensuring high standards of reporting and process arrangements to support effective and efficient management of the contract under Frameworks and Contracts.
 In addition, you may act on behalf of the University in the role of Service Manager, under the NEC4 forms of contract and issue appropriate instructions.
-You may also be required to deputise for the Head of Framework and Contracts from time to time, as required.
+You may also be required to Deputise for the Head of Framework and Contracts from time-to-time, as required.

 Main duties & responsibilities